Developing a dynamic wind turbine blade

 How long have you been conducting your research, and how did this collaboration between DTU, Siemens Gamesa and REHAU come about?

 From 2006 to 2009, we conducted the basic research at the Technical University of Denmark in Roskilde.
-At the end of this strand of research, it was possible to prove in the wind tunnel that dynamisation contributed to increased efficiency.
+By the end, we could prove in the wind tunnel that dynamisation contributed to increased efficiency.
 In the lab, we were able to prove that a variable blade shape can increase the entire energy yield from a wind turbine.

 Martin Heisterberg, Head of REHAU Nordic, read about the project in a newspaper article and got in touch with me.
 It was just the right time, because our project had just got new tailwind.
 Equipped with EUR 1.2 million from the Danish funding programme EUDP, we were in search of industrial partners to prove the technical feasibility of the project.